RAID Data Recovery

 What Is RAID Data Recovery?

 RAID data recovery is the process of salvaging data from a RAID array, like the kind used in your server or NAS device.
 There are many different RAID configurations, all with their own advantages and disadvantages.
-When your server’s RAID array fails–typically due to multiple hard disk drive failures overwhelming its fault tolerance–you will need to turn to skilled computer scientists who can repair the damaged hardware and carefully piece your RAID array back together.
+When your server’s RAID array fails–typically due to multiple hard disk drive failures overwhelming its fault tolerance–you will need to turn to skilled computer scientists who can repair the damaged hardware and carefully piece your RAID array back together and recover the original data from the RAID.

 When you can’t get that data back on your own, you can rely on the experts at Gillware for help.
 For especially mission-critical business data, our expedited emergency RAID data recovery services can get your business back up and running in no time at all.